DespotBob/Herstamac/README.md

 # Herstamac

-A Fluent Statemachine engine for .NET
+A Statemachine engine for .NET, with a fluent api for constructing a StateMachine definition.

 <h3> Example - A Machine Builder</h3>